Fractured Magic: Chapter Five

 “And if they don’t?”

 Moira shrugged.
-“Then we'll have war.
-Rheamaren Nochdvor won't be appeased until she either has her father back or has shed enough blood to account for it.”
+“Then we’ll have war.
+Rheamaren Nochdvor won’t be appeased until either she has her father back or has shed enough blood to account for it.”

-Gareth tried to reconcile his sister's account with the scared girl he'd seen that morning.
-“Why are you telling me all of this?” he asked.
-“What does this have to do with me?”
+Gareth tried to reconcile this account with the scared girl he'd seen that morning.
+“Why are you telling me all of this?
+What does this have to do with me?”

 “We’d like you to be on the team, Gareth.”

-This time, Gareth didn't have to pretend to be surprised.
+Gareth didn’t need to act surprised this time, either.
 His hand slipped, his knife cutting across his plate with a loud screech.
 He stared dully at his sister.
-“You're joking.”
+“You’re joking.
+It may have taken you fifty years to develop a sense of humor, but you need to work on your delivery.”

 “So I’m a pawn.”